-If you would like to know how these organisations manage your information, you can get a copy of their policies on their websites or by calling the numbers above.
+If you would like to know how these organisations manage your information, you can view their privacy policies on their websites or contact them directly by calling the numbers above.

-We hold information about you (including credit information) in both physical and electronic forms.
-The security of your information is very important to us so we take all reasonable steps to protect it from misuse, loss, unauthorised access, modification or disclosure.
-For example, we ensure that:
+We may hold information about you in digital and paper forms.
+We take reasonable steps to protect your information from misuse, loss, interference, and from unauthorised access, modification or disclosure.
+Some of the ways we protect your information include:

-We may from time to time, disclose your information to organisations located overseas.
+We may disclose your information to organisations located overseas.
 These include:

 We may charge an access fee to recover the reasonable costs incurred.
 This charge is only designed to help us reasonably recover the costs associated with providing you with access and does not apply to the making of the request.
 Before we act on a request, we will provide an estimate of the access fee and ask you to agree to it.